NLnetLabs/routinator/README.md

   * [ ] Integration with alerting and monitoring services so that route hijacks, misconfigurations, connectivity and application problems can be flagged.

-## RPKI

-The Resource Public Key Infrastructure provides cryptographically signed statements about the association of Internet routing resources.
-In particular, it allows the holder of an IP address prefix to publish which AS number will be the origin of BGP route announcements for it.

-All of these statements are published in a distributed repository.
-Routinator will collect these statements into a local copy, validate their signatures, and construct a list of associations between IP address prefixes and AS numbers.
-It provides this information to routers supporting the RPKI-RTR protocol or can output it in a number of useful formats.

 ## Getting Started